zkxxdiv/eiffel-operations-extension/usage-examples/artifact-deployment-lifecycle.md

 There's a multitude of metrics that are relevant to measure in a continuous integration and delivery pipeline, for various purpose and for various stakeholders.
 An exhaustive list is impossible, but a few examples and how they may be collected using Eiffel events are presented below.

 ## Follow my commits
-Developers commit code, builds, tests and deploys features and/or bug fix into Operations.
-Measuring the frequency & time taken from the initial commit and the subsequent stages until deployed into operations provide significatant insights into the efficiency and bottlenecks in a team's E2E CI/CD processes.
+Developers commit code, build, test and deploys features and/or bug fixs into Operations.
+Measuring the frequency & time taken for commits and their subsequent progression until deployed into operations provides significant insights into the efficiency and bottlenecks in a team's E2E CI/CD processes.

 ## Cloud Resource utilization
 Why tear down a working environment containing artifacts and services when they can be reused again and again by other test activities?